 Conclusion

-The thing is, what happens if you have followed the four tips I’ve discussed in this video, but you are not quite sure if what the insurance company is offering to settle your case is a fair and reasonable settlement offer?
+The thing is, what happens if you have followed the four tips I’ve discussed in this video, but are not quite sure if what the insurance company is offering to settle your case is a fair and reasonable settlement offer?
 If that’s the case, I would highly suggest you watch the video about to pop up here, where I will tell you how injury lawyers and insurance companies go about calculating the value of a car accident injury claim.
+If you need a personal injury lawyer in Louisville or the surrounding areas consider hiring Meagher Injury Lawyers.

 Lastly, if you’ve been injured in a car accident, slip or trip and fall incident, or dog attack incident in Kentucky, remember: don’t wait, call Tate.